Why the Myth of "Maternal Instinct" is Hurting Gender Equality

 Share

 “When I change diapers, I almost get sick,” my cousin said.
 “My wife doesn’t have that problem.
 Women are built to be the ones to handle those things.”
-Then, fairly sure that I was staring in contempt, he doubled down on his comment, “I mean, it’s maternal instinct.
+Then, fairly sure I was staring in contempt, he doubled down on his comment, “I mean, it’s maternal instinct.
 You can’t argue with that!”

-Little did he know that I can (and will) argue with that!
+Little did he know I can (and will) argue with that!
 And so does science.
-It turns out that “maternal instinct” is really nothing more than a myth.
+It turns out that “maternal instinct” is nothing more than a myth.
 And this myth does more harm than good for gender equality and how people understand motherhood and fatherhood.

-How the Myth of Maternal Instinct is Hurting Gender Equality
+How the Myth of Maternal Instinct Is Hurting Gender Equality

 • Automatic